wb666greene/SecurityDVR_AI_addon/README.md

 https://github.com/ccrisan/motioneyeos/wiki/Configuration

-(I need to flesh this out to be clear with my MotioneyeOS running to get sections and settings right)
 - I recommend turning off "Movies" and "Notification"
 - Motion detection needs to be on, set to snapshots on motion detection.
 - Upload Media Files needs to be on